 Number 1. – The Melvins

 Why are The Melvins the best grunge band of all time?
 It’s their influence!
 They were the innovators of the grunge philosophy and also the grunge waves that started this whole grunge movement!
 Where did Mudhoney, Nirvana, Soundgarden, Alice in Chains, and all the rest of the grunge bands get their sound?
 The Melvins of course!
 Never mind the fact that they’re sludge metal/stoner rock, the structure of of songwriting and album concepts were all so influential that it screams grunge.
+Buzz Osborne is a musician filled with so many ideas of how to make songs about animals and LSD sound fresh without feeling over done.
 It’s not just their importance to the existence of grunge, but it’s their discography and creativity that makes them the best of their kind.
-Their influence is magnificently huge because of it.
 There are points where they’re really fuzzed out, hard to describe, and even complex at times when it sounds stupid.
 So does this whole grunge genre, so they basically know what they’re doing!
 Still to this day, The Melvins keep my interest with the new albums they’re releasing and it’s surprising to see that they haven’t’ slowed out after 3 plus decades of doing what they do best; do whatever the fuck they want to do.
 It’s really cool that after all of these years they didn’t give a damn if the critics didn’t care for them, they inspired rockers around their age to follow them.
 What surprises me the most is that they have yet to make an uninteresting album.
 All of them are so varied and diverse that you can’t say any album they’ve made is different from one another.
 Buzz Osbourne is a genius when it comes to songwriting because it feels like it was written by different band members.
 Even to this day they still continue to make interesting albums and inspire many of us.
 Of course, they had their influences like Nirvana did, but Melvins have so much personality that it’s great to see them around.
 Nothing stopped the Melvins, even when grunge died, they’ve continued evolving their sounds and continue to surprise their listeners.
 Hell, I was blown away that they’ve managed to out do their 1980 & 1990s material with (A) Senile Animal.
 What other grunge band alive today could even capitalize their glory days during the grunge era?
 Funny that a lot of bands who were inspired by the Melvins could never last as long as they’ve could.
 Check out Melvin’s discography and you too can be inspired to by a band as unique and creative as them!